How do you prepare for the worst? Read our tips on how to create and store your emergency pack.

-Great if you are making a collective kit for more than one person and it is a smaller variety of the tub.
-This option is portable and even small children are able to pull a heavy suitcase out of the house.
+This option is portable and even small children are able to pull a heavy suitcase out of the house as long as it has wheels.

 Use the ones with rollers like this Rolling Duffel Bag from Amazon that has plenty of pockets for compartmentalizing things.
 I like this because you don’t have to open the whole suitcase to get at your important items like flashlights and money.